Do you need an approval to burn off?

 - Residents are advised that it is an offence to carry out any burn-off on a local rural road reserve or other Council controlled reserve without the appropriate permit.

-For Further Information please contact our Environment Department on 1300 696 272
+For Further Information please contact our Environmental Health team on 1300 696 272